daniellembecker/DanielleBecker_Lab_Notebook/_posts/2022-09-18-Moorea-2022-Coral-Spawning-and-Field-Expedition-Daily-Entry.md

 ---
 layout: post
 title: Moorea 2022 Coral Spawning and Field Expedition Daily Entry
-date: '2022-10-31'
+date: '2022-11-09'
 categories: Acropora_Integration_Moorea_2022
-tags: Acropora Husbandry Reproduction ExperimentalDesign
+tags: Acropora Husbandry Reproduction ExperimentalDesign Protocol CellDensity Environmental ExperimentalDesign Metabolomics Microscopy Molecular Protocol Sampling Settlement
 ---
 This post includes the full notebook for Sept-Oct 2022 *Acropora* coral spawning and field expedition in Moorea, French Polynesia.
 These notebook posts by A. Huffmyer are updated in order of most recent to oldest.